About Our COVID Practices in Nebraska

 Understanding Who is at Risk in Nebraska

 If you visit one of our facilities, such as our newest campus in Fremont, NE, you’ll see that we have a permanent sanitation station in every office.
-You’ll also see people wearing masks–with some boasting unique designs–when they’re attending get-togethers or working with clients.
+You’ll also see people wearing masks–with some boasting unique designs–when they’re attending get-togethers or working with someone.
 You’ll likely notice caregivers participating in virtual meetings, too.

 Going Above and Beyond